 Melanie and Thomas tied the knot at a registry office

 "Our wedding was due to be a four-day celebration in Ireland, with family and friends coming from all over the country and in the UK," she told HELLO!.
 "We'd planned to do the official bit in a registry office on the Monday, before heading down to the venue on the Thursday.
 Then, the Irish government called upon us all to avoid social gatherings with alcohol and we decided we just couldn't, in good conscience, go ahead with the big day.
 We didn't want to be those people who cared more about a big, flashy day than the health of our nearest and dearest."
-Melanie felt responsible for her guests and her and her now-husband Thomas agreed that cancelling celebrations and sticking to only the preliminary registry office ceremony was the right thing to do.
+Melanie felt responsible for her guests and her and her now-husband Thomas agreed that cancelling celebrations and sticking to only a preliminary registry office ceremony was the right thing to do.

 Melanie and Thomas had a simple ceremony